nabledev/TweeterX/README.md

 ```
 docker compose build
-docker compose up -d
+docker compose up
 ```

 ## App information

-- The API is running on port 5000
+- The API is running on port 8081

 ## installation :